PrasadGinnarapu/React/README.md

 # React

-This is basic HTML page with
+This is basic HTML page